FAQ

 +

-- If no losses are incurred, after 10 years the certificates in the buffer are sold and farmers will receive their payments.
+- If no losses occur, buffer units are sold after 10 years and you receive payment

-6.1 - What data do you need for the baseline analysis with mySoilCapital?
+What data do I need for the mySoilCapital baseline analysis?

 +